 - Develop a list with a description of Components included in each designated Segment of the Protection System Component population, with a minimum Segment population of 60 Components. - 2.
-Maintain the Components in each Segment according to the time-based maximum allowable intervals established in Tables 1-1 through 1-5 and Table 3 until results of maintenance activities for the Segment are available for a minimum.
+Maintain the Components in each Segment according to the time-based maximum allowable intervals established in Tables 1-1 through 1-5 and Table 3 until results of maintenance activities for the Segment era available for a minimum.

-Segment - Protection Systems or components of a consistent design standard, or a particular model or type from a single manufacturer that typically share other common elements.
+particular model or type from a single manufacturer that typically share other common elements.
 Consistent performance is expected across the entire population of a Segment.
 A Segment must contain at least sixty (60) individual components.